choisteph/epimath_flex/README.md

     - All of the data that is used to create models, as well as other useful functions and data are stored here.
         - In the original repository, each time new data was pulled, a new version of the .RData file was created.
 Older versions of the workspace were then stored in a directory called `archive`.
     - Noted to be an inefficient way to call the necessary data.
+- Various `.pdf` files
+    - Thesea are the reports used in the Modeling Reports section.

 ### You need the following to run
 #### RStudio and R
 - RStudio - I'm using the latest version (1.3.1093)
 - R - I'm using the latest version (4.0.2)

 #### R Libraries
 - Check `packrat.lock` in the `packrat` directory for the full list and their versions.
 The versions for each library will most likely be the latest versions.